 Selective regression testing

-Selective regression testing involves choosing and running a subset of test cases from the existing test suite to reduce testing costs and time.
+Selective regression testing, sometimes called regression test selection, involves choosing and running a subset of test cases from the existing test suite to reduce testing costs and time.
 It typically focuses on areas based on specific criteria such as risk, priority, or code coverage.
 For instance, testers might focus on ensuring that a payment system correctly processes large transactions.

 Regression testing techniques